Bariatric surgery represents a series of procedures that help obese individuals lose excess, unwanted pounds.

 How Much Weight Can You Lose with the Gastric Balloon?

 Weight loss with the gastric balloon varies from person to person.
-However, studies have shown that patients lose twice or three times as much with the gastric balloon as compared to diet and exercise alone.
+However, studies have shown that patients lose twice or three times as much with the gastric balloon compared to diet and exercise alone.
 The procedure usually results in weight loss of 20 to 50 pounds.

 How much weight you lose is largely related to how well you keep to the lifestyle changes necessary to enact and maintain long-term weight loss.